SkaFest Volunteer FAQ

 Do my volunteer shifts include meals?

 -Unfortunately, due to the size of our volunteer team, we cannot provide full meals for everyone.
-We will have some small snacks available but we suggest you either eat before your shift, pack a lunch, or bring a little pocket change to enjoy the delicious treats from our great food vendors- some who offer discounts to volunteers.
+We will have snacks available but we suggest you either eat before your shift, pack a lunch, or bring a little pocket change to enjoy the delicious treats from our great food vendors- some who offer discounts to volunteers.

 When is the Victoria Ska Festival?